Hi-Media/reST-test/doc/AppendixA-PaymentProduct.rst

   ===================  =========================  ==============  ======================  =====================
   ideal                iDEAL                      No              No
   ing-homepay          ING Home'Pay               No              No
-  sofort-uberweisung   Sofort Überweisung         No              No
+  sofort-uberweisung   Sofort Uberweisung         No              No
   przelewy24           Przelewy24                 Yes             No                      Available only in PLN currency.
   sisal                Sisal                      No              No                      Max amount 1000 EUR.
   dexia-directnet      Belfius Direct Net         No              No